Eric Suni has over a decade of experience as a science writer and was previously an information specialist for the National Cancer Institute.

 In the United States, switching between standard and daylight saving time occurs on specific weekends:

-Even worse, studies have found an association between the daylight saving overnight time change and short-term risk of heart attacks, stroke, traffic accidents, emergency room visits, and serious mood disturbances.
+Studies have found an association between the transition to daylight saving time and short-term risk of heart attacks, stroke, traffic accidents, emergency room visits, and serious mood disturbances.
 A lack of sleep caused by the time change can affect thinking, decision-making, and productivity.
+Fewer negative health effects are associated with “falling back” in autumn, though studies have noted some abnormal changes such as an uptick in the use of psychoactive substances among men 20 and older.

 In short, the switch to daylight saving time shouldn’t be taken lightly.
 Developing a plan to cope with the time change can reduce its impact on your sleep and overall wellness.